You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What to Expect from Lipitor Substitutes

-When switching to a Lipitor substitute, patients can expect:
+When switching to a Lipitor substitute, you can expect:

-* Similar efficacy: Most Lipitor substitutes have similar efficacy in reducing LDL cholesterol levels.
+* Similar efficacy: Most Lipitor substitutes have been shown to be effective in reducing LDL cholesterol levels and improving cardiovascular risk profiles.

 Expert Insights